 Most of all, do not spend your precious time looking at movie trailers to try to satisfy your students.
 Let the students do the work, and you guide them.

-"I'm an English teacher from Belgium and it's my first year teaching.
-I bought your book "ESL classroom activities", it's helped me a great deal!
+“I’m in my first year teaching.
+I bought your book “ESL classroom activities” and it’s helped me a great deal!

-I am contacting you regarding the activity "movies-using previews and excerpts, movie game 9: watchers and listeners".
-I've just started teaching English to adults who have quite different levels, ranging from lower intermediate to upper intermediate.
-The activity seems very interesting, and I've watched different movie trailers but all of them seem too difficult and fast.
-Would you by any chance have movie suggestions?"
+I am contacting you regarding the activity “movies-using previews and excerpts, movie game 9: watchers and listeners”.
+I’ve just started teaching English to adults with quite different levels, ranging from lower to upper-intermediate.
+The activity seems very interesting, so I’ve watched different movie trailers but they all seem too difficult and fast.
+Would you have any suggestions?”

 2. Avoid action movies where people spend a lot of time yelling at each other, and most of the time even native speakers have no idea what they are saying let alone students of English as a second language!